keenanromain/DecemberCal/README.md

 1. Docker Desktop (Required)

-The entire stack (Postgres → Write-service → Read-service → Frontend) runs in Docker containers.
+The entire stack runs in Docker containers.

 You must have:
  - Docker Engine 24+